-The MAT+ option provides qualifying students with the opportunity to complete a Master of Arts in Teaching (MAT) with further study in a selected area of expertise.
+The MAT+ option provides qualifying students with the opportunity to complete a Master of Arts in Teaching with further study in a selected area of expertise.
 Currently, students can take additional course work to earn either an additional license in special education (Teacher of Students of Moderate Disabilities, PreK-8 or 5-12), or an additional license in ESL (teacher of English as a Second Language, PreK-8 or 5-12).
-Teacher candidates may also plan a program of study that allows for triple licensure in consultation with the Program Director.
+Teacher candidates may also plan a program of study that allows for triple licensure in consultation with the program director.

 - MAT+ option

 - Students partake in pre-practicum/early field work observations, teaching practicum and seminars, and a full term of student teaching